 Both the prevalence and complexity of mental wellbeing concerns across Moray has rapidly increased over the past year, impacting on children and young people's ability to fully engage in school and community life.

-This report highlights how the partnership have responded by redesigning and investing more in services and supports which children and young people tell us make a difference to them.
+This report highlights how the partnership has responded by re-designing and investing more in services and supports which children and young people tell us make a difference to them.

 Early Years